Tok-ra/dvz_wmac/readme.md

 ## Summary of case setup

 ### 1. model zonation ###
-**In MLR's base model, there is no tanks in zonation file, might be a mistake.**
+**In MLR's base model, there is no tanks in zonation file, might be a different setup?**
 #### 1.1 EHM model ####

 > the original file was sent by Nazmul Hasan (Intera) on 06/28/2018 as "newgridehm89x93x330original.zon"
 > this zonation is for past leak simulations

-Based on Intera's refined zoantion file.
+Based on Intera's refined zonation file.
 Two zonation files are created for EHM model
 1. pre_hanford: "wma_c_pre_hanford_ehm_89x93x330.zon"
    replace all tanks and backfills with H1 in Intera's file
    **change_oppc_zonation_to_hanford.py**